sapegin/washingcode-book/manuscript/Naming_is_hard.md

 TODO: Avoid abbreviations: accepted in smaller scope when the bigger scope has a full name: it’s okay to use `op` inside `filterPurchageOrders` function

 TODO: The smaller the scope of a variable the better

-TODO: The bigger the scope of a variable the longer should be the name (with a very small scope the name is a bit less important because the code is short and easy to understand)

 TODO: Use destructuring to avoid inventing a new variable name: function parameters, result of function call